AlexsLemonade/OpenPBTA-analysis/analyses/molecular-subtyping-HGG/README.md

 `run-molecular-subtyping-HGG.sh` is designed to be run as if it was called from this module directory even when called from outside of this directory.

+`00-HGG-select-pathology-dx.Rmd` is not run via this shell script, as it should be run locally, tied to `release-v17-20200908`, and should not be re-rendered when there are changes to the underlying `pbta-histologies.tsv` file in future releases (see [Folder content](#folder-content) and [#748](https://github.com/AlexsLemonade/OpenPBTA-analysis/issues/748)).

 ## Folder content

 This folder contains scripts tasked to molecularly subtype High-grade Glioma samples in the PBTA dataset.

+[`00-HGG-select-pathology-dx.Rmd`](https://alexslemonade.github.io/OpenPBTA-analysis/analyses/molecular-subtyping-HGG/00-HGG-select-pathology-dx.nb.html) is a notebook used to explore the `pathology_diagnosis` and `pathology_free_text_diagnosis` fields in the `release-v17-20200908` version of `pbta-histologies.tsv`.
+Prior to `release-v17-20200908`, this module used `short_histology == "HGAT"` to identify samples to be included for subtyping.
+In future releases, the `short_histology` values will be derived from the `pathology_diagnosis` and `molecular_subtype` values (see [#748](https://github.com/AlexsLemonade/OpenPBTA-analysis/issues/748)); this module generates the latter.
+Thus, we must identify the samples to included for subtyping on the basis of the `pathology_diagnosis` and `pathology_free_text_diagnosis` values.
+This notebook looks at what `pathology_diagnosis` and `pathology_free_text_diagnosis` values are associated with samples where `short_histology == "HGAT"` in `release-v17-20200908` and identifies strings to use to include and exclude samples.
+The relevant strings are saved in [`hgg-subset/hgg_subtyping_path_dx_strings.json`](hgg-subset/hgg_subtyping_path_dx_strings.json), which is used downstream in `02-HGG-molecular-subtyping-subset-files` to generate subset files.

 [`01-HGG-molecular-subtyping-defining-lesions.Rmd`](https://alexslemonade.github.io/OpenPBTA-analysis/analyses/molecular-subtyping-HGG/01-HGG-molecular-subtyping-defining-lesions.nb.html) is a notebook written to look at the high-grade glioma defining lesions (_H3F3A_ K28M, _H3F3A_ G35R/V, _HIST1H3B_ K28M, _HIST1H3C_ K28M, _HIST2H3C_ K28M) for all tumor samples in the PBTA dataset.
 This notebook produces a results table found at `results/HGG_defining_lesions.tsv`.

-`02-HGG-molecular-subtyping-subset-files.R` is a script written to subset the copy number, gene expression, fusion, mutation, SNV and GISTIC's broad values files to include only samples: 1) with defining lesions or 2) labeled as high-grade astrocytic tumors (`HGAT` in `short_histology`).
+`02-HGG-molecular-subtyping-subset-files.R` is a script written to subset the copy number, gene expression, fusion, mutation, SNV and GISTIC's broad values files to include only samples: 1) with defining lesions or 2) on the basis of the `pathology_diagnosis` or `pathology_free_text_diagnosis` values (strings used for inclusion or exclusion are available in [`hgg-subset/hgg_subtyping_path_dx_strings.json`](hgg-subset/hgg_subtyping_path_dx_strings.json)).
-This script produces the relevant subset files that can be found in the `hgg-subset` directory.
+This script produces the relevant subset files that can be found in the `hgg-subset` directory

 [`03-HGG-molecular-subtyping-cnv.Rmd`](https://alexslemonade.github.io/OpenPBTA-analysis/analyses/molecular-subtyping-HGG/03-HGG-molecular-subtyping-cnv.nb.html) is a notebook written to prepare the copy number data relevant to HGG molecular subtyping.
 The CNVkit focal copy number file generated in the [`focal-cn-file-preparation`](https://alexslemonade.github.io/OpenPBTA-analysis/analyses/focal-cn-file-preparation/) module is used as this CNVkit was also used to produce the GISTIC `broad_values_by_arm.txt` file that is also implemented in this module.